tonytwostep/playstation-wake-on-lan/README.md

-# PlayStation Wake-On-Lan Tool
+# PlayStation Wake-on-Lan Tool

-A tiny Python utility that sends a UDP wakeup packet to wake various PlayStation consoles from rest mode.
+A tiny Python utility that sends Wake-on-LAN (WoL) magic packets over UDP to wake various PlayStation consoles from rest mode.

-Unlike some existing tools, this does not require PSN connectivity or the PlayStation Second Screen pairing process meaning `playstation-wake-on-lan.py` **works on both jailbroken and offline-only consoles**.
+Unlike some existing tools, this does not require PSN connectivity or the PlayStation Second Screen pairing process meaning `playstation-wol.py` **works on both jailbroken and offline-only consoles**.

 Authentication only requires a hexadecimal registration key which can be obtained by following a remote play pairing process with tools like [Chiaki-Ng](https://github.com/streetpea/chiaki-ng)